Chief Investment Officer, North Star Investment Management

 “We focus our primary research on companies that we believe have strong or improving businesses.”

 Eric has over 30 years of experience, serving both individual and institutional clients.
 As Chairman of the Investment Committee, Eric is responsible for overseeing the firm’s various investment strategies.
-Eric acts as portfolio manager for the North Star Micro Cap Fund, the North Star Opportunity Fund, and the North Star Dividend Fund, and he serves on the Investment Committee of the Copley Fund, a no-load mutual fund.
+Eric acts as portfolio manager for the North Star Micro Cap Fund, the North Star Opportunity Fund, and the North Star Dividend Fund.
 Eric holds an M.B.A. in Finance as well as a B.A. in Economics from The University of Chicago.
 Eric and his family live in Lake Forest, Illinois.

 Chairman & Chief Executive Officer, North Star Financial Services;